279789/C-Compiler-Writing-Trivial-Functions/README.md

 #### b) Inspect:

 * Are `char` parameters still passed in full 64-bit registers?
+They're also in the lower 32 Bit part of the 64 Bit Register z.b . %esi from %rsi
 * How is sign extension handled?
+The sign extension is handeld with the movsbl command, which stands for move with signextension (byte to long).
+This does extend the memory to 0s or 1s, dependent on the sign.
 * Where is the return value stored?
+As always in %eax wich is the regular register for return.

 ---